 - Wastage of tiles should not exceed 3 %.
 Collect the wasted tiles in empty cement bags and stack them separately.
 They can be used for landings, parking, etc.

 - Insist on a separate D.P. switch for each polishing machine.
 Never allow direct connection from the main switch.

 - Check the polishing machine thoroughly.
 If the stones slip due to loose fixing, then the machine scratch and damage the 00 rotating flooring surface.

 - The sequence of polishing should be strictly observed.

-- Broken tiles should be removed and replaced immediately, with due care, to avoid damages to the adjacent tiles.
+- Broken tiles should be removed and replaced immediately, with due care, to avoid damage to the adjacent tiles.

 - Hand polishing at the corners and for skirting should match the machine-polished floor surface.

 - The sequence of other works should be arranged so that after the final polishing coat is complete, the final painting work can be done.
 After cleaning the stains of paint, lock the unit.
 No other works e.g., plumbing, fixing of W.C. pan, W.H. basins, kitchen otta fixing, etc. should be done.